 I found this memoir by Shonda Rhimes to be very inspirational and motivating, not to mention funny!

 The Year of yes is about Shonda Rhimes’s story of how although tremendously successful, she was living a very introverted lifestyle due to fear.

 She decided to say yes to everything that scared her for one year.

 This is a great read if you want to change your life and need motivation.

 I listened to this the year of yes on audible.

-Based on ancient Toltec wisdom, The Four Agreements offer a code of conduct that can help to transform our lives so that we can experience freedom, true happiness, and love.
+Based on ancient Toltec wisdom, The Four Agreements offer a code of conduct that can help transform our lives to experience freedom, true happiness, and love.

 Once I got past the first chapter, I was intrigued by the four agreements themselves, which are (Spoiler alert)

 1. Be impeccable with your word.
 2. Never take things personally.
 3. Don’t make assumptions, and 4.
 Always do your best.